Sports Illustrated Stadium: Design and features

 Sections 133, 101 and 102 collectively make up the 1,500 seat home supporters section known as the South Ward.
 Among the former blue seats in the South Ward was the "Red Seat" located at Section 101, Row 11, Seat 20.
 The Red Seat signifies the Red Bulls first goal scored at Sports Illustrated Stadium; Section 101 represents the stadium's first game, Row 11 marks the minute of the game in which the goal was scored and Seat 20 remembers the goal scorer, No. 20 Joel Lindpere.
 Following the passing of Empire Supporters Club member Mike Vallo, the Red Seat's No. 20 was replaced by the initials "MV" to honor him.
 Ahead of the 2020 season, the Red Bulls converted the South Ward into a safe standing section with a rail seating system with cup holders, similar to the system in place at BMO Stadium in Los Angeles.
 This system allows supporters to watch matches while standing but also contain unlock-able individual red fold-down seats to convert the section to standard seating for international matches and other events.
 The Red Seat was removed and given to the Vallo Family and a new location in Section 101 was selected to commemorate Mike Vallo.
 An open standing area was created directly behind the South Ward for supporters to gather while maintaining a view of the field.
 Sports Illustrated Stadium is the third soccer-specific stadium in North America to have a safe standing with rail seating system.
 The South Ward supporters have their own signed and dedicated entrance at Gate D.

 On the west side of Sports Illustrated Stadium is the retired jersey number "99" of striker Bradley Wright-Phillips; the first to be retired by the Red Bulls.
 Alongside the number 99 are listed the years honoring the Red Bull teams that won the Supporters' Shield in 2013, 2015, and 2018 and Conference Championships in 2008 and 2024.
-In 2022, Legends Row was created and the name of former goalkeeper Luis Robles was added.
-In 2024, a permanent banner honoring Gotham FC's 2023 NWSL Championship was added to Legends Row.
+In 2022, Legends Row was created with the first inductee goalkeeper Luis Robles followed by Bradley Wright-Phillips in 2026.
+Gotham FC's 2023 NWSL Championship and 2025 NWSL Championship are honored in Legends Row.